brooklabteam/www/team.md

 <img src="/assets/team/EkipaFanihyLogoWhite.png" alt="bat" class="img-thumbnail float-start col-md-3" />

-The **Brook Lab** includes students and postdocs based in the [Department of Ecology and Evolution](https://ecologyandevolution.uchicago.edu/) at the [University of Chicago](https://uchicago.edu), in addition to suite of inspiring Malagasy graduate students and postdocs at the University of Antananarivo.
-Collectively, we are *Ekipa Fanihy*, Malagasy for 'Team Fruit Bat.'
+The **Brook Lab** includes students and postdocs based in the [Department of Ecology and Evolution](https://ecologyandevolution.uchicago.edu/) at the [University of Chicago](https://uchicago.edu), in addition to suite of inspiring Malagasy graduate students at the University of Antananarivo.
+We carry out all field work in close collaboration with [*Association Ekipa Fanihy*](ekipafanihy.org), ('Ekipa Fanihy' is Malagasy for 'Team Fruit Bat'), a Madagascar-based NGO centered around Madagascar bat research and conservation.

 <div style="clear:both;">&nbsp;</div>